What is a rigid coupling?

 Stainless Steel Couplings are used primarily in applications (more…)

-What finishes does Climax offer on rigid couplings?
+What finishes do you offer for rigid couplings?

 Black oxide finish on our steel couplings is formulated as part of the total performance of the coupling.
 The black oxide affects the anti-stick-slip characteristics and helps keep the torque rating of the screw within its design parameters.
 The black oxide has corrosion resistant properties for indoor environmental applications.
 However, black oxide (more…)